 Minnesota Grandparent Rights Attorneys

 Most people do not know that certain grandparents have a right to visit their grandchildren under Minnesota law.
-Under Minnesota Statute § 257C.08, if one of the child’s parents are deceased, if the child has lived with you (the grandparent) for twelve months or more, or if the child is involved in a family court proceeding such as a custody, paternity, or divorce case, a court can order grandparent visitation with a minor child.
+Under Minnesota Statute § 257C.08, if one of the child’s parents is deceased, if the child has lived with you (the grandparent) for twelve months or more, or if the child is involved in a family court proceeding such as a custody, paternity, or divorce case, a court can order grandparent visitation with a minor child.

-However, visitation may only be ordered if:
+Visitation may only be ordered if:

-1. Visitation rights would be in the best interests of the child[1]; and
+1. Visitation rights would be in the best interests of the child[1], and

 2. Such visitation would not interfere with the parent-child relationship.

-If you have questions about grandparent visitation or grandparent custody, contact the family law attorneys at Heimerl & Lammers today at (612) 294-2200.
+If you have questions about grandparent visitation or custody, contact the family law attorneys at Heimerl & Lammers today at (612) 294-2200.

-[1] The best interests of the child can be found in Minnesota Statute § 518.17: https://www.revisor.mn.gov/statutes/cite/518.17
+[1] The best interests of the child factors are outlined in Minnesota Statute § 518.17: https://www.revisor.mn.gov/statutes/cite/518.17

 Our Family Law Attorneys